jasonyueyang/mac-dev-setup/README.md

 ## Command line developer tools

 I use [Homebrew](http://brew.sh/), the most popular package manager for OS X, to manage installation.
-Homebrew has a dependency on the command line developer tools, which can be installed either by downloading Xcode, or by running the followiing command:
+Homebrew has a dependency on the command line developer tools, which can be installed either by downloading Xcode, or by running the following command:
 ```
 xcode-select --install
 ```